simatic-ax/standardizer-tutorial-lib/doc/setup.md

   ![img](images/apaxextension.png)

    1. Open `apax extension`
-   1. Enter `system` into the text field to filter teh available packages
+   1. Enter `system` into the text field to filter the available packages
    1. Select the package `@ax/system-timer`
    1. Click on `install`